 - is safe for your baby and for you at any stage of your pregnancy

-- can be given at the same time as the whooping cough vaccine
+- can be given at the same time as other vaccines

 How do I get the flu vaccine?